I enjoy fashion and looking trendy on a budget. I also create art, take photos, and save money by doing things myself.

 Vintage costumes are timeless!
 If you're trying to create an authentic, old-school costume, you've come to the right place.
 I'll show you how to dress and accessorize using your grandma's old duds and a few new pieces!

 Everyone recognizes the 1920s flapper style.
-It's a classic look and often emulated for Halloween costumes.
+It's a classic look and is often emulated for Halloween costumes.
 Draw some inspiration from The Great Gatsby as we take a closer look at the 1920s style.
-Here are a few basics:

 - Sheath dresses - These dresses are often just below knee-length.
 The waistline should sit low on your hips.
 These dresses aren't form-fitting!
 Sheaths are cut relatively straight and just hang off of your body.